snadi-teaching/SA-Testing-Handson/README.md

 - Combine all findings, screenshots, and written answers into a single PDF
 - Name your file: `LastName_FirstName_SA_Handson_Testing.pdf`
-- Include your repository link in the PDF (or as instructed by your instructor)
+- Include your repository link in the PDF

 ---